mint-n-pepper/DanceBotsEditor/README.md

    a.
 Using the Visual Studio IDE, open the `dancebots_gui.sln` file and build the `dancebotsEditor` project in `Release` and 64-bit (x64).

    b.
-To build on the command line using `x64 Native Tools Command Prompt for VS 2019` (or whatever Visual Studio version you are using), navigate to `DanceBotsEditor/build/gui/` and run:
+To build on the command line, use `x64 Native Tools Command Prompt for VS 2019` (or whatever Visual Studio version you are using), navigate to `DanceBotsEditor\build\gui\` and run:
    ```
    msbuild dancebotsEditor.vcxproj /p:Configuration=Release /p:Platform=x64 /m
    ```